 - The PSARA has expressly provided the criteria, qualification, and disqualification for a security guard to be followed.

 - The Act covers the eyesight, health condition as well as about the uniform of the persons to be employed as a security guard.

-- If a person has been convicted by a competent court for an offense for which the imprisonment is not less than two years; or
+- If a competent court has convicted a person for an offense for which the imprisonment is not less than two years; or

-- Any person who is keeping links with any organization or association which is banned by law due to their activities which could be a possible threat to national security or public order or in cases where certain information about such a person is there of being indulged in activities which are prejudicial to national security or public order; or
+- Any person who is keeping links with any organization or association which is banned by law due to their activities which could be a possible threat to national security or public order or in cases where specific information about such a person is there of being indulged in activities which are prejudicial to national security or public order; or

 - Any such person who is already dismissed or removed from the Government service due to misconduct or moral turpitude.

-Note that any organization which is not registered in India, or having a proprietor or a majority shareholder, partner or director of outside India or are not a citizen of India.
+- Any organization which is not registered in India, or having a proprietor or a majority shareholder, partner or director of outside India or are not a citizen of India.